fernandomayer/fernandomayer.github.com/source/_posts/2013-03-02-configuring-octopress.markdown

 rake setup_github_pages
 ```

+and follow the instructions.
 In summary this will configure everything you need:

 * create a `source` branch in which you'll work with the source files for your site
 * create a `master` branch inside `_deploy/` directory

-This is very important: GitHub will publish your site with the contents that are available in the `master` branch **only**.
+**This is very important**: GitHub will publish your site with the contents that are available in the `master` branch **only**.
 That means that everything under `_deploy/` will be used.
 All other files, that are in the `source` branch will be used as **working** files, *i.e.*, you will create, write and modify everything in the `source` branch (particularly at the `source/` directory), then Octopress will generate and deploy it to `_deploy/`.
 This is done with this two `rake` tasks:

 ``` bash
 rake generate
 rake deploy
 ```

 This will generate the appropriate files, copy them to `_deploy/` and `add`, `commit` and `push` to its `master` branch (automatically!).
-So, to keep record of your changes in git you will also have to add-commit-push the `source` branch
+So, to keep record of your changes in git you will also have to add-commit-push to the `source` branch

 ``` bash
 git add .
 git commit -m 'message'
 git push origin source
 ```

-## 4. Configure your site

-## 5. New pages and new posts

-From now on, your site should be available, altough with no real content.
-To start editing, open the `source/index.html` file, make some changes (you can rename this to `source/index.markdown` if you want).

-To see your changes locally, before publish everything, you can preview your site in `localhost:4000`, by doing
+At this point, you'll want to see your website (still with no modifications) at the default adress, e.g., `http://fernandomayer.github.com`.
+But, as you make changes (shown below), you'll want to see these changes instantly, right?
+You don't need to make all this process of generating, deploying, $\ldots$, every time you make a minor change.
+For that you can use this rake task

 ``` bash
 rake preview
 ```
 and then type `localhost:4000` in your browser.
+This will show your changes locally, before publishing everything, and instantly.
 To really publish that you'll need always to generate and deploy, and then add-commit-push to `source`, as in this worklow:

 ``` bash
 # modify some files